LionAG/ACBlackFlag-CameraTool/README.md

 ## Installation

-- Download the last mod loader (see Requirements section for link)
+- Download the latest mod loader (see Requirements section for link)
 - Extract the content in your game root folder
 - Start `ScriptEngine.exe`.
 And when asked to type Yes or No, type Yes (with a capital Y)
 - Close the window